RNGWolfie/SmartSeater/README.md

 - **Backend:** Python-based backend; a desktop application with direct database interaction through custom functions.
 - **Database:** SQLite

+## Helpful Notes
+-As of now, there are 2 test accounts - all credentials are "test" and "test2" -Test is employee, test2 is manager

 ## Installation

 To get started with **SmartSeater**, follow these steps: